petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Changelog ==
 = Version 3.5.0-dev.6 =
 * Do check during WordPress MU user validation
+* Fixes Stop Forum Spam error message reporting.

 = Version 3.4.2 =
 * When call to Stop Forum Spam fails on during the check, no error message is reported.